Between Shopify vs Ecwid, Shopify wins in site builder, marketing, sales, and product features. Learn more in our comparison article.

 Setting up the Instant Site takes less than an hour.
 It provides different content modules called site blocks that let you present your business and products.
 As you can see from the image below, site sections are limited to what is listed.
 You can rearrange their order or hide some of them, but you cannot add anything that is not listed on the left side of your site builder.

-Shopify upgraded its WYSIWYG site editor to the new drag-and-drop builder with the launch of its Online Store 2.0 (OS 2.0) theme.
-It offers 10 free themes and close to 90 paid themes starting at $180, all of which include multiple styles and are mobile-commerce ready (if not mobile-first).
+As of this writing, Shopify provides 11 free themes and more than 110 paid themes starting at $180, all of which include multiple styles and are mobile-commerce ready (if not mobile-first.)

-Your store also comes with a content management system (CMS), allowing you to set up your store and include website pages such as about, contact, and blog pages.
+A Shopify store also comes with a content management system (CMS).
+This lets you set up website pages such as about, contact, and blog pages.

 Ecwid vs Shopify: Sales & Product Features